-Organizational culture; a healthy culture helps in laying the groundwork to create and maintaining a vibrant, collaborative, supportive work environment.
+A healthy organizational culture helps in laying the groundwork to create and maintain a vibrant, collaborative, supportive work environment.
 It will help to engage employees and create a positive work environment.
 But can anyone in your organization express the essence of your culture if asked to describe it?
-If not, you will have a hard time knowing what adjustments may be needed to maintain or build a better culture.
+If not, you will have a harder time knowing what adjustments are needed to build a better culture.

 Organizational culture is not your mission statement.
 Organizational culture will affect what you do and how you do it, driven by why you do it.
 A positive culture helps you make better products and provide better services.
-You do that by attracting and retaining top talent that can do the job well and with a good attitude and superior inter and intrapersonal skills.
+You also help to instill that culture by attracting and retaining top talent.

 A healthy culture in a healthcare organization must support open and transparent communication between co-workers and departments.
 Trust between managers and employees is also a key factor.
 Taking actions based on the goal of creating an excellent experience for the patient and family members should be a high priority for all staff members.

 Some describe culture as “how things are done” or “the right way” to do things.
 I believe that is true but is only a partial representation of what organizational culture is.

 - Organizational culture is driven by management.

 - Organizational culture has instilled shared beliefs that direct decisions and actions of all employees from parking lot attendant to doctors.

 - Organizational culture support, challenge, motivate, engage, and lift employees to reach maximum potential.